Offa's Dyke, Knighton - day trip:

 We witness history in our local area by walking on King Offa's Dyke.
 This is a great 'earthwork' which was used by the King to divide England and Wales in Anglo Saxon times.

-We will go to Malvern for 3 days and 2 nights.
+We will go on Residential for 3 days and 2 nights.
 You'll really enjoy being independent and learning outdoors.
 You will get to know your class mates even more and learn to pull together as a team.
 Your teachers and instructors are always on hand to look after you and help you if you're stuck - just don't forget to bring your fav' teddy!